 Seek the Lord and his strength; seek his presence continually!

 While it’s easy to conclude why this would please God, it’s important to consider why the devil works constantly to keep us from doing so.

 What does Satan know that compels him to divert us from spending time with God?

 Imagine how much the devil hates our reliance on, our adoration of and our allegiance to his Enemy.
-Think how it enrages him that, in Christ, we find salvation, redemption, purpose.
+Think how it enrages him that, in Christ, we find salvation, redemption and purpose.